 The mantra was imprinted firmly on my subconscious early in my life, being surrounded by it through the day.
 Are you wondering what mantra was being chanted all day around me?
 After all, I was not living in a temple or ashram, but in my own home!

 There are mantras and then there are mantras – some simple, others difficult and yet others to be given to you only by a guru.
-But this one was so easy and simple that even a child could chant it and the lisp only added to is charm.
-And yet it was no ordinary mantra, but the taraka mantra, that can get you across the very oceans of wordly existence.
+But this one was so easy and simple that even a child could chant it, and the lisp only added to is charm.
+And yet it was no ordinary mantra, but the taraka mantra, that can get you across the very oceans of worldly existence.

 You know which mantra I am referring to, don’t you?
 Reams have been written about the significance of Rama naama and the efficacy of chanting it.
-But what if it was chanted unconsciously?
+But what if it was chanted involuntarily, even unconsciously?
 Nothing better!

 Appa, Rama! – called out by Mother and Father through the day.

 It was the equivalent of taking a deep breath for them, a pause to throw off mental and physical fatigue.
 Father would add, ‘Amma Seeta!’
 I have not heard anyone else say that, except perhaps the saint poet Thyagaraja.